 Whenever you do a quiz, say to find out which Hollywood star you look like or which country you should have been born in, you are handing over both your own data and your friends’ to the app’s developer.
 This is why most of these quizzes exist in the first place.
 They are nothing but a data harvesting tool.

 Keep it simple, keep it small

 There’s a saying that whatever you post online will stay online.
 Forever.
 You may delete it, but there’s archive.org and a host of other places storing cached versions of that data.
+People can make screen shots.
 I keep this in mind when posting on social media.
-I keep things general, I do not post anything that discloses my exact location and stay clear of political discussions.
+I keep things general, I do not post anything that discloses my exact location at that moment and stay clear of controversial discussions.

-I even limit the amount of ‘friends’ to people I really know in real life and who I actually talk to.
+I even limit the amount of ‘friends’ on Facebook to people I really know in real life and whom I actually interact with.
 Fewer friends means smaller chance of all your data being pulled by a quiz or an app THEY log into.
-Whenever I purge friends, I make sure to post a PSA beforehand because it is nothing personal.
+It’s nothing personal: just a way to keep Facebook manageable and to protect my privacy.

 Deactivating vs. Deleting Facebook

 Facebook gives you the opportunity to leave and take your data with you.
 If you want to take a break, you can deactivate your account.
 If you want to leave, you have to visit a support page that’s deliberately buried deep in the Facebook ecosystem to delete your account.
 You may want to empty your profile before leaving to make sure everything is truly gone.